 However, only now the companies have received funding, which will help to take a different approach for solving the mystery of Alzheimer’s by stopping the immune system from removing cell material needed for neuronal functioning, Forbes reported.
 Annexon Bioscience, which is based in San Francisco, will head that particular project in 2017, while EIP Pharma is set to work to advance an old anti-inflammatory drug that previously proved capable of improving cognitive function and memory in a group of test subjects already diagnosed with mild Alzheimer’s.

 4. Human and machine collaborations

-Companies this year will take new routes of collecting data with the help of machines in health care sector.
-The technologies like IBM’s Watson supercomputer, would essentially give doctors much broader platform for collecting and tracking data while also giving physicians an outlet to discover better means of treatment (with drugs that are already available) and comparable costs of medicines to efficiently help their patients.
+Companies this year will take new routes of collecting data with the help of machines in the health care sector.
+The technologies like IBM’s Watson supercomputer would essentially give doctors a much broader platform for collecting and tracking data while also giving physicians an outlet to discover better means of treatment (with drugs that are already available) and comparable costs of medicines to help their patients efficiently.

 5. More research focused on Marijuana

-With legalization of marijuana in many states in US it is set to legalize recreational use of the weed plant nationwide.
-Finally cannabis has finally made into watch list of pharma and biotech industries .
-There are already medicinal companies who have started eyeing weed in a pharmaceutical space, but it is said that in 2017 there is possibility that could bring more research to the forefront now that cannabis has become so accepted in many places.
+With the legalization of marijuana in many states in the US, it is set to legalize the recreational use of the weed plant nationwide.
+Finally, cannabis has made into the watch list of pharma and biotech industries.
+There are already medicinal companies who have started eyeing weed in the pharmaceutical space.
+Still, it is said that in 2017 there is the possibility that could bring more research to the forefront now that cannabis has become so accepted in many places.
 While speaking to Forbes in November, Tweeinot Life Sciences president, Rob Hunt, said, “There are many scientists that are desperate to study the efficacious nature of cannabinoids.
 Legalizing cannabis provides a great deal of insulation to these people and provides them comfort in conducting trials that will ultimately lead to breakthroughs in medicine.”